FrogTheFrog/moondeck-wiki/wiki/Buddy-installation-guide.md

 ### Step 3

-Verify that the app is running (reused image from Windows :/):
+Verify that the app is running:

 ![tray-icon](images/tray-icon-linux.png)